AP Exam Dates 2026: Full Schedule and Test Calendar

 When will AP scores be released?

-Students can usually access their scores online through their College Board account in mid-July.
-Exact release dates may vary slightly by region, but most students receive their results within the same general timeframe.
+Students can usually access their scores online through their College Board account in mid-July, although exact release dates may vary slightly by region.

 Can I change my AP exam registration after the deadline?